-In addition to our regular online courses, self-paced courses, we offer additional courses to enrich a students experience at our school.
-The tabs above provide detailed information on our main programs but we also offer the following alternatives for students.
-Please contact our office if you would like more information on any of these programs:
+In addition to our regular online high school courses we offer additional courses and programs to enrich a students experience at our school.
+Please contact our office at 1-800-659-1945 if you would like more information on any of these programs:

 - Work Experience – earn high school credits while working part-time